Cats May Have Been Domesticated Twice

 Re: Who domesticated whom?
 (Score:3)

-> turning cats from territorial and antisocial creatures into the lovable furballs we know today.
+Anyone that has lived with a cat can tell you that they are very social animals.
+They're just not DEPENDANT on people like dogs are.
+Dogs are stuck on the "look at me, pay attention to me" mode.
+Cats are more like people, they have times they want to be with others, and times they want to be alone.
+They are very social though.
+They get lonely when left alone, and enjoy the company of others, even if they don't want constant petting.

-That's the result of castration/sterilization, not domestication.
-Most cats are still pretty much territorial and antisocial.
-Egyptians only learnt them a new hunt technic made of a mix of harassing, mewing, purring and rubbing against human being legs until they accept to release some food.
+Cats will typically want to curl up and sleep in whatever room you're in.
+They may not want you to touch them all the time, but they want to be near you.

-A lot of people don't understand cats (Score:4, Informative)
+A lot of people don't understand cats (Score:5, Informative)

 Cats can be highly social, loving animals if you don't raise them like a feral that happens to live in your house.
 When ours were kittens, we used to cart them around the house all of the time like babies, holding them, petting them, etc. And quelle surprise... they had a lot more in common with the average dog in terms of affection than the average cat many people know.